 When creating the meringue, whip the egg whites to a soft peak before adding any sugar.
 This allows the meringue to keep its volume and not deflate when adding the sugar.
 I always split the sugar into three equal parts.
 Never add all the sugar at once when creating a meringue.

-Sift the dry ingredients into the mixture in three equal parts.
+Next, sift the dry ingredients into the mixture in three equal parts.
 Gently fold it in each time before adding more.

-Cut out your parchment paper so that it neatly fits your pan.
-You want to make sure your batter is an even, flat layer so that it bakes and browns evenly and your swiss roll cake is easy to roll up.
 I used a 9 x 13 inch pan.
 When pouring the batter into the pan, pour it from a height of about 8 inches above the baking pan.
 This helps pop any large air bubbles in your batter.
 Be sure to smooth the batter into the corners.

 After taking out your cake from the oven, invert it onto a clean, slightly dampened kitchen towel and peel off the parchment paper.
 Gently roll up your cake and hold it in place so that it doesn't unravel.
 A rolling pin is perfect for this.
 Be sure not to squeeze the cake or roll it up too tightly as this can cause cracks to form.

-Unroll the cake once it's slightly warm and add your favorite jelly or jam.
-I filled it with some leftover homemade cranberry sauce which turned out to be AH-MAZING.
 If filling with cream or custard, wait for the cake to completely cool.
-Roll it back up, top with powdered sugar and berries, and enjoy this bakery swiss roll cake!
+Roll it back up, top with powdered sugar and berries, and enjoy this bakery Swiss roll cake!

-- Custard Bread Pudding With Vanilla Sauce
+- Custard Bread Pudding with Vanilla Sauce

 Bakery Swiss Roll Cake Recipe

-Ingredients
+☑ Ingredients

 Dry Ingredients:

-- 1 cup cake flour - (125 grams)
+- 1 cup cake flour

-- ¼ teaspoon salt - (1 gram)
+- ¼ teaspoon salt

 - ½ teaspoon baking powder

-- ½ cup white sugar for egg yolk mixture, (87 grams)
+- ½ cup white sugar - for egg yolk mixture

-- ⅓ cup white sugar for egg white meringue, (75 grams)
+- ⅓ cup white sugar - for egg white meringue

 Wet Ingredients:

-- 2 teaspoons corn syrup - (12 grams)
+- 2 teaspoons corn syrup - or agave/honey

-- 6 eggs whites and yolks separated
+- 6 eggs - whites and yolks separated

-- ½ teaspoon vanilla bean paste or vanilla extract
+- ½ teaspoon vanilla bean paste - or vanilla extract

-- 2 Tablespoons water - (25 grams)
+- 2 Tablespoons water

-- ⅓ cup avocado oil - (62 grams)
+- ⅓ cup vegetable oil

 Filling:

-- ¾ cup homemade cranberry sauce or other filling of your choice
+- ¾ cup homemade cranberry sauce - or other filling of your choice

 Instructions